Cookies on the Healthspan site

 For your muscles to produce an adequate amount of anti-inflammatory IL10 to help prevent chronic inflammation, alternate between cardio - swimming, dancing or cycling - and resistance exercise such as lifting weights or a using a resistance band.
 What's more, one study found a positive link between the amount of time spent exercising and positive immune response.3 According to Professor Lord, "even standing counts.
 It engages your muscles and keeps them active, which is why we recommend breaking up a day at your desk with walking calls, for example, or using a standing desk."
 Whatever your chosen activity, it's important not to push your body too far.
 Keep your exercise to a sensible level and listen to your body, as over-training causes inflammation rather than reducing it.4

 Alongside cardio and resistance exercise, yoga is beneficial for reducing inflammation.
 The low-intensity, muscle strengthening exercises involved in yoga have been shown to relieve stress, therefore helping to reduce inflammation.
 Yoga may also enhance the production of adiponectin, a protein hormone with anti-inflammatory properties.5

 When it comes to reducing chronic inflammation, something as simple as ensuring regular movement is a step in the right direction.
-If you'd like to learn more about how to improve immune health, take a look at our dedicated Immunity Advice Centre.
+If you'd like to learn more about how to improve immune health, select Immunity from the Your health menu above.